Brownian motion and stochastic areas on complex partial flag manifolds with blocks of equal size: Simultaneous windings on the Stiefel manifold

 \section{Simultaneous windings on the Stiefel manifold}

-In this section, we present an application of our previous results to the study of simultaneous Brownian windings over the Grassmannian $Gr_{n,m}(\mathbb{C})$ with $n=m(k+1)$ for some $k\geq 1$, i.e. the set of $m$-dimensional complex linear subspaces in $\mathbb{C}^n$.
+In this section, we present an application of our previous results to the study of simultaneous Brownian windings over the Grassmannian $Gr_{n,m}(\mathbb{C})$, i.e. the set of $m$-dimensional complex linear subspaces in $\mathbb{C}^n$, with $n=m(k+1)$ for some $k\geq 1$.
 This application is a generalisation of both \cite[\textsection 5]{baudoin2025fullflag} and \cite[\textsection 8.3.3]{Baudoin2024-is}, as an added bonus we obtain an interpretation of the winding process defined in the latter.